Filtered screens and augmented Teichm\"uller space: Background and notation

 In fact, the lambda length between two horocycles $h(u)$ and $h(v)$ is computed to be simply $\sqrt{-u\cdot v}$, so the identification with $L^+$ is geometrically natural.
 Furthermore, the simplicial coordinate can be computed to be $2^{3\over 2}abcd$ times the volume of the tetrahedron spanned by the vertices of a lift of a decorated quadrilateral to $L^+$ in the notation of Figure \ref{fig:StandardQuadB}, where a vertex in $L^+$ corresponding to an undecorated puncture is taken to infinity in $L^+$.

-Via this identification, a partially decorated hyperbolic surface is manifest as a group $\Gamma<SO(2,1)$ of Minkowski isometries (respecting orientation and preserving $\mathbb H$) together with a $\Gamma$-invariant discrete set $\mathcal B\subset L^+$ corresponding to the partial decoration.
+Any punctured hyperbolic surface $F$ is manifest as $\mathbb{H}/\Gamma$, where $\Gamma<SO(2,1)$ is a group of Minkowski isometries (respecting orientation and preserving $\mathbb H$).
+Moreover, using the above identification of $L^+$ with horocycles in $\mathbb{H}$, a set of partial decorations (or horocycles) are a $\Gamma$-invariant discrete set $\mathcal B\subset L^+$ corresponding to that particular partial decoration.
 The Euclidean closed convex hull of $\mathcal B$ in $\mathbb R^3$ is shown to have only elliptic and parabolic support planes as conic sections, and the edges in the frontier of this convex body project in the natural way to a family $E(\tilde\Gamma)$ of arcs connecting punctures in the underlying surface $F=\mathbb H/\Gamma$.

 \begin{theorem} {\rm [Theorem 5.5.9 of \cite{[P3]}]} For any non-empty set $\mathcal P$ of punctures of $F$ and any $\tilde{\Gamma} \in \widetilde{T}_{\mathcal P}(F)$, the collection $E(\tilde{\Gamma})$ is a q.c.d.\ of $F$ based at ${\mathcal P}$. \end{theorem}